symfony/symfony-docs/book/forms.rst

 take the data submitted by the user and to re-apply it to the object.

-There's still much more to learn about the powerful world of forms, such as how to handle file uploads and how to create a form where a dynamic number of sub-forms can be added (e.g. a todo list where you can keep adding more fields via Javascript before submitting).
+There's still much more to learn about the powerful world of forms, such as how to handle :doc:`file uploads with Doctrine
+</cookbook/doctrine/file_uploads>` or how to create a form where a dynamic
+number of sub-forms can be added (e.g. a todo list where you can keep adding more fields via Javascript before submitting).
 See the cookbook for these topics.

 Learn more from the Cookbook
 ----------------------------